 - Multiple Sanctions: More than one of the above sanctions may be imposed for any single violation.

-- A student who disagrees with the decision of the Student Conduct Officer may request a hearing.
-The student must deliver a written request for a hearing to the chairperson of the Gaston College Judiciary Committee within three (3) working days of receipt of the Student Conduct Officer's decision.
-The student requesting a hearing will be provided a list of people in the Gaston College Judiciary Committee pool.
-The student must indicate if he or she objects to any persons in the Judiciary Committee pool reviewing the charges against him or her and provide reasons for the objection within five (5) working days of submitting the appeal hearing request.
+- A respondent (or complainant in sexual harassment cases) who disagrees with the decision of the Student Conduct Officer may request a hearing.
+A written request for a hearing must be delivered to the chairperson of the Gaston College Judiciary Committee within three (3) working days of receipt of the Student Conduct Officer’s decision.
+The student requesting a hearing will be provided a list of people in the Gaston College Judiciary Committee Pool.
+The student must indicate in writing if they object to any persons in the Judiciary Committee pool reviewing the charges against them and provide reasonable reasons for the objection within five (5) working days of submitting the appeal hearing request.

 The Judiciary Committee pool is composed of eleven (11) members appointed by the President as described below.
-In domestic violence, dating violence, stalking, and sexual harassment or misconduct cases, the Judiciary Pool will only consist of faculty and staff.
+In sexual harassment cases not covered by the College’s Title IX and Sexual Harassment Policy, the Judiciary Pool will only consist of faculty and staff.
 Committee members serve at the pleasure of the President with replacements appointed by the President as necessary.

 - Four (4) faculty members recommended by the Faculty Senate and appointed by the President of the College.